1 Who we are

 6.5.3 We will collect "special categories" of personal data through our Website/Application contact form or other media.
 We may also generate special categories of personal data through your use of the Application.
 Special categories of personal data includes health data.
 In order to lawfully process special category personal data, we must have a lawful basis to do so and also have your explicit consent for such processing.
 Our lawful basis for processing special category personal data (except in the case of where we anonymise special category personal data - see clause 6.5.4 below) which you provide us or is generated by us is so we may fulfil our contract with you.
 Where we collect special category personal data through our Website/Application contact form or we generate special category personal data through your use of our services then we do this only with your explicit consent, and this explicit consent is granted via our consent forms.
 You have the right to withdraw consent to the processing of your special category personal data at any time, however we may not be able to provide our full services to you if you do withdraw consent to such processing.

-6.5.4 Where we anonymise personal data in accordance with clause 6.1.6 above, and the personal data contains special categories of personal data, our lawful basis for anonymising special category personal data is that such processing is necessary for our legitimate interests (to develop our products/services and grow our business).
+6.5.4 Where we anonymise personal data in accordance with clause 6.1.7 above, , our lawful basis for anonymising the personal data is that such processing is necessary for our legitimate interests (to develop our products/services and grow our business).
 We will also require your explicit consent to anonymise special category personal data and we will request this via our consent forms.
 You have the right to withdraw consent to the anonymisation of your special category personal data at any time.

 7 How long do we retain your data?